 Can people really go to heaven and return?

-It seems every month a new book hits the bestseller list with details about someone’s near-death experience, during which they say they glimpsed scenes in heaven.
-I take those stories with a grain of salt because they don’t represent our definitive source of information about heaven, which is only in Scripture.
+It seems every month a new book hits the bestseller list with details about someone’s near-death experience, during which they say they glimpsed scenes of heaven.
+I take those stories with a grain of salt because they don’t represent our definitive source of information about heaven, which is Scripture.